Kiran7007/Interview-Preparation/docs/android.md

 -   Keep the UI state accurate.
 -   Log safe diagnostic information.
 -   Consider transactional persistence for related writes.

-The repository should define the consistency behavior rather than leaving it to the UI.
 ---
 ## How would you design a banking account dashboard?
 ```text